 Our mission is to make bikes accessible to everyone

 .
 Many of our customers depend on their bike as their main mode of transportation, which is tough in a car-centric community.
-The city has made strides to implement bike-friendly infrastructure (as controversial as it may be)...but the bigger-picture questions also need to be acknowledged: WHO participates in the transportation planning process, and WHO benefits from it?
+The City has made strides to implement bike-friendly infrastructure (as controversial as it may be)...but the bigger-picture questions also need to be acknowledged: WHO participates in the transportation planning process, and WHO benefits from it?

-Old Spokes Home is working to create a Transportation Equity Coalition so that we can better advocate from a variety of transportation perspectives.
+Old Spokes Home is working to create a Transportation Equity Coalition so we can better advocate from a variety of transportation perspectives.
 Our goal is to amplify voices that have historically been (intentionally AND unintentionally) barred from the field of community planning, and to better understand how Burlington's different populations get around.
 In order to accomplish this, we have hired a group of diverse community representatives to inform our advocacy and the advocacy of major players in Burlington's transportation scene.
-In addition to acting as transportation equity consultants, our reps are working with us and the Chittenden County Regional Planning Commission to run a mobility audit in Burlington's Old North End in the fall of 2020.
+In addition to acting as transportation equity consultants, our reps are working with us and the Chittenden County Regional Planning Commission to implement a mobility audit in Burlington's Old North End in the fall of 2020.

 What is transportation equity?

 A good way to understand how transportation relates to equity is the concept of "trips not taken".
-It could look like this: skipping a much-needed grocery trip because you can't get to an affordable supermarket; missing a job interview because your ride fell through; or, not being able to make an important community meeting because you don't have enough time to get there from your place of work.
+It could look like this: skipping a much-needed grocery trip because you can't get to an affordable supermarket; missing a job interview because your ride fell through; or, not being able to make an important community meeting because you don't have enough time to get there on the bus from your place of work.
 These trips not taken are products of transportation inequities, which add up to further disadvantage the already disadvantaged.

 Transportation equity looks different for everybody.
 Our intention is to listen, learn, and provide insight regarding how more people's needs can be met in our community.